longnguyen0102/RFM-analysis/README.md

 ✔️ SuperStore is a global retail company. **To celebrate Christmas and New Year**, Marketing team wants to deploy **marketing campaigns** in order to show appreciation to loyalty customers.
 Beside that, they want to engage with potential customers who could become loyal clients.
 ✔️ Marketing director suggests using **RFM model** in Python to classify customers, then launch marketing campaigns to **appreciate loyalty customers**, as well as **engaging potential customers**.
-✔️ RFM analysis (Recency - Frequency - Monetary) is a marketing technique used the **quintile rank** (ranking from 1 to 5 for each group) and group customers based on the recency, frequency and monetary total of their **recent transactions** to identify the best customers and perform targeted marketing campaigns.
+✔️ RFM analysis (Recency - Frequency - Monetary) is a marketing technique used the **quintile rank** and group customers based on the recency, frequency and monetary total of their **recent transactions** to identify the best customers and perform targeted marketing campaigns.
-✔️ Based on the
+✔️ Choosing from 1 to 5 because it is the most common ranking and easy to express (1 = the least, 5 = the most).
+✔️ Based on the "Segmentation" table, customers are classified according to their individual RFM scores.
+For example, customers in the **Champions** segment typically have scores such as 555, 554, etc., indicating high recency, frequency, and monetary values.
+On the other hand, **Hibernating customers** segment may have scores like 332, 322, etc., reflecting lower engagement across one or more dimensions.

 ### 👤 Who is this project for?